Settings in production

 untyped_setting = None

-# This setting will not be available in the managment portal
+# This setting will not be available in the management portal

 _my_internal_setting: str = "default"